Chromatic aberrations of geometric Satake over the regular locus: Abstract

 \section{Abstract}

-Let $G$ be a connected and simply-connected semisimple group over $\cc$, let $G_c$ be a maximal compact subgroup of $G(\cc)$, and let $T$ be a maximal torus.
-The derived geometric Satake equivalence of Bezrukavnikov-Finkelberg localizes to an equivalence between a full subcategory of $\Loc_{G_c}(\Omega G_c; \cc)$ and $\QCoh(\ld{\g}^{\reg}[2]/\ld{G})$, which can be thought of as a version of the geometric Satake equivalence ``over the regular locus''.
-In this article, we study the story when $\Loc_{T_c}(\Omega G_c; \cc)$ is replaced by the $\infty$-category of $T$-equivariant local systems of $A$-modules over $\Gr_G(\cc)$, where $A$ is a complex-oriented even-periodic $\Eoo$-ring equipped with an oriented group scheme $\GG$.
-We show that upon rationalization, $\Loc_{T_c}(\Omega G_c; A)$, which was studied variously by Arkhipov-Bezrukavnikov-Ginzburg and Yun-Zhu when $A = \cc[\beta^{\pm 1}]$, can be described in terms of the spectral geometry of various Langlands-dual stacks associated to $A$ and $\GG$.
-For example, this implies that if $A$ is an elliptic cohomology theory with elliptic curve $E$, then $\Loc_{T_c}(\Omega G_c; A) \otimes \QQ$ can be described via the moduli stack of $\ld{B}$-bundles of degree $0$ on $E^\vee$.
+Let $G$ be a connected, simply-laced, almost simple algebraic group over $\cc$, let $G_c$ be a maximal compact subgroup of $G(\cc)$, and let $T_c$ be a maximal torus therein.
+Let $\Gr_G$ denote the affine Grassmannian of $G$, and let $\ld{G}$ denote the Langlands dual group to $G$ with Lie algebra $\ld{\g}$.
+The derived geometric Satake equivalence of Bezrukavnikov-Finkelberg gives an equivalence between the $\infty$-category $\Loc_{G_c}(\Gr_G; \cc)$ of $G_c$-equivariant local systems of $\cc$-vector spaces on $\Gr_G$ and the $\infty$-category of quasicoherent sheaves on a large open substack of $\ld{\g}^\ast[2]/\ld{G}$.
+In this article, we study the analogous story when $\Loc_{G_c}(\Gr_G; \cc)$ is replaced by the $\infty$-category of $T_c$-equivariant local systems of $k$-modules over $\Gr_G(\cc)$, where $k$ is ($2$-periodic) rational cohomology, (complex) K-theory, or elliptic cohomology.
+Crucial to our work is the \textit{genuine} equivariant refinement of these cohomology theories.
+We show that, although there may not be an \textit{equivalence} as in derived geometric Satake, the $\infty$-category $\Loc_{T_c}(\Gr_G; k)$ admits a \textit{$1$-parameter degeneration} to an $\infty$-category of quasicoherent sheaves built out of the geometry of various Langlands-dual stacks associated to $k$ and the $1$-dimensional group scheme computing $S^1$-equivariant $k$-cohomology.
+For example, when $k$ is an elliptic cohomology theory with elliptic curve $E$, the $\infty$-category $\Loc_{T_c}(\Gr_G; k)$ degenerates to the $\infty$-category of quasicoherent sheaves on a large open locus in the moduli stack of $\ld{B}$-bundles of degree $0$ on $E$.
+We also study several applications of these equivalences, including: relating the generalized equivariant homology of $\Gr_T$ to generalizations of the Weyl algebra on a torus; proving multiplicative and elliptic versions of the Gelfand-Graev action on the affine closure of the cotangent bundle of the basic affine space; the interaction between power operations (like Steenrod and Adams operations) and derived geometric Satake; relations to work of Brylinski-Zhang and stable splittings of compact Lie groups; and the analogy to work of Hopkins-Kuhn-Ravenel.